IRNAS/irnas-workflows-software/README.md

 Importing of workflows is done with old-fashioned copy and paste:

 1. Decide which group of workflows do you want, for example, `basic` group.
-2. Checkout the default branch of your repository (should be `dev`).
+2. Checkout the default branch of your repository (should be `main`).
 3. Copy the `.github` directory inside the `basic` folder into your project root directory (you might already have it, make sure that you don't erase present files).